The classification of multiplicity-free plethysms of Schur functions: Data

 \section{Data}

-Up to information obtained by conjugation, we give below all pairs of partitions $\nu\vdash n,\mu\vdash m$ with $n+m\leq 8$ for which the plethysm $s_\nu\circ s_\mu$ is not multiplicity-free, together with the corresponding value $p(\nu,\mu)>1$ (values 1 are suppressed in the tables below). \\ Recall that $p(\nu,\mu^T)=p(\nu,\mu)$ if $m$ is even, and $p(\nu,\mu^T)=p(\nu^T,\mu)$ if $m$ is odd.
+We now provide all pairs of partitions $\nu\vdash n,\mu\vdash m$ with $n+m\leq 8$ for which the plethysm $s_\nu\circ s_\mu$ is not multiplicity-free, together with the corresponding value $p(\nu,\mu)>1$ (values 1 are suppressed in the tables below); for succinctness, we do not list the products which can be deduced by conjugation (as in \cref{conjugate}).

 Using monotonicity properties, in the main body of this paper pairs in this region and slightly beyond serve as seeds for plethysms which are not multiplicity-free.
 Hence, we also add further values for some pairs $\nu,\mu$ which are used as seeds for multiplicity in the arguments.

 \scalefont{0.9} $

 $

 $